Health Insurance Portability and Accountability Act (HIPAA)

-The USA law focuses on regulating privacy of individuals when healthcare information is obtained.
+The USA law, similar to GDPR (see how we address GDPR), focuses on regulating privacy of individuals when healthcare information is obtained.
 The approach is to create giant and complex set of workflows that deals with personal identifiable information and the preventions and distribution of it.

 Protected health information (PHI) tries to identify and protect the distribution of such privacy information when permitted by law or internal regulations.

 There are at least 18 type of identifiers that fall under the PHI.

 - All geographical subdivisions smaller than a State, including street address, city, county, precinct, zip code, and their equivalent geocodes, except for the initial three digits of a zip code, if according to the current publicly available data from the Bureau of the Census: (1) The geographic unit formed by combining all zip codes with the same three initial digits contains more than 20,000 people; and (2) The initial three digits of a zip code for all such geographic units containing 20,000 or fewer people is changed to 000.

 - All elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death; and all ages over 89 and all elements of dates (including year) indicative of such age, except that such ages and elements may be aggregated into a single category of age 90 or older;

 - Phone numbers;

 - Vehicle identifiers and serial numbers, including license plate numbers;